 To further simplify the implementation process, the team localized the data that operators would use.
 With the help of Evocon, they made sure that the system interface and predefined machine breakdown reasons were available in both Russian and Estonian (Latvian and Russian at the Jelgava factory).

 How did Evocon change HKScan’s day-to-day life?

 After completing the free trial, HKScan decided to roll-out the implementation of Evocon on all of their packaging lines (35+) in Estonian and Latvian factories.

-All collected data is automatically analysed, visualised and sent back to management.
+All collected data is automatically analyzed, visualized, and sent back to management.
 This allows HKScan to identify bottlenecks in their production process a lot more effectively than before.

 Results and Benefits

-“Evocon has visualised our entire production process, and now we precisely know what our challenges and bottlenecks are.” – Rein Remmelg, Operations Development Expert, HK Scan
+“Evocon has visualized our entire production process, and now we precisely know what our challenges and bottlenecks are.” – Rein Remmelg, Operations Development Expert, HK Scan

 Improvement in OEE by 20%

-Thanks to automated production tracking, OEE on HKScan’s packaging lines improved on average 20% during six months.
-What is more, the team can now quickly analyse performance by machine, crew, shift or product.
+Thanks to automated production tracking, OEE on HKScan’s packaging lines improved on average 20% in six months.
+Additionally, the team can now quickly analyze performance by machine, crew, shift, or product.
 And based on the analysis, determine when and where performance issues are occurring.